AdeptusAstartes/BackstageISS/README.md

-# BackstageISS
+# ISS Tracker Demo

+## Purpose
+This demo project is intended to demonstrate my iOS coding style and architecture preferences.

 ## Building/Installation
-This sample app has no third party dependencies so running it is as simple as cloning the repo and opening the project in Xcode 13.0 or greater.
+This sample app has no third party dependencies so running it is as simple as cloning the repo and opening the project in Xcode 14.0 or greater.

 ### Run in Simulator
 To run the app in the simulator simply compile to simulator.
 You will need to simulate a location in the simulator for the app to run correctly.
 With the simulator open simply select `Features > Location > Custom Location` in the menu bar and enter a lat/lon and then re-run the app.